fpgs/machXOprog/README.md

 # machXOprog
-program Lattice MachXO2/3 from CircuitPython or Arduino
+Program Lattice MachXO2/3 with CircuitPython or Arduino

 ## CircuitPython
 ### Overview